mahshidhdi/android-sdk/docs/guide/structure.md

 ## Task Structure
 See [Tasks](/guide/tasks) for information Tasks and how to run them.

-All `PusheTask` subclasses should be placed in the `tasks` package inside the module.
+All `HengamTask` subclasses should be placed in the `tasks` package inside the module.

 ## Developer API
-Pushe service module's may wish to provide APIs to developer to enable them to interact with the service.
-See [Providing APIs for Developers](/guide/pushe-api) for information on how to do so.
+Hengam service module's may wish to provide APIs to developer to enable them to interact with the service.
+See [Providing APIs for Developers](/guide/hengam-api) for information on how to do so.

-The API class should be placed in the `PusheApi.kt` file in the service module's root package.
+The API class should be placed in the `HengamApi.kt` file in the service module's root package.